mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 # Possibilities

 As you can see, our app is really neat and clean.
 The clean design that makes our apps maintainable, but it also comes in handy in our production environment where we attach multiple presenters to our views using Moviper [ViperPresentersList](https://github.com/mkoslacz/Moviper#attaching-multiple-presenters-to-the-view).
-In Movibe / Wirtualna Polska we have a separate app logic presenter, analytics presenter, advertising presenter, where every presenter has its own routing and interactor crafted appropriately to the role of the given presenter.
+In [Movibe](https://movibe.it/)/[Wirtualna Polska](https://onas.wp.pl/) we have a separate business logic presenter, analytics presenter, advertising presenter, etc., where every presenter has its own routing and interactor crafted appropriately to the role of the given presenter.
 The fact that there are many presenters is transparent for the view.
 It allows us to dynamically attach or detach presenters to ie turn off ads for premium users.

 Moreover, if your presenter has grown too much and for some reason you can't split your view to smaller chunks that corresponds with separate use-cases you can create the presenter for each use-case and attach the whole bunch of them to the single view.
 It allows us to keep our classes small, and smaller (in most cases) means more readable, more maintainable, more testable and more awesome.
 And still - with no changes in View!